How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 Protect your mental health

-• Regular exercise or movement
+• Regular exercise or movement (even 20 minutes changes your mood)

 Keep learning

-Free/low-cost options
+Free/low-cost skill-building options

 The efficiency question

 As job searches extend, efficiency becomes the difference between burnout and breakthrough.
-The math is brutal: sustaining 20 targeted applications daily means 5+ hours of form-filling—every day, indefinitely.
+The math is brutal: sustaining 20 targeted applications daily means 5+ hours of form-filling — every day, indefinitely.

 The time audit most job seekers never do